smtd-pat/tech-suite-manual/control-room.md

 <!-- tabs:end -->

 ## Startup
 1. Login to the computer (optional)

-?><small>Upon your first time signing in to the Control Room computer, you will be prompted to allow Python to make changes.
-You may also be asked to allow network access for Dante Controller and RedNet Control 2.
-Click Allow for all the above.</small>

 2. Turn on the sidecar rack power switch
 3. Turn on relevant speaker set from sidecar rack using the LynTec rack units

 ## Shutdown